oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 }
 ```

-Note, that `iss` and `vct` are always required by this specification.
+Note that `iss` and `vct` are always required by this specification.

 ### Schema Validation {#schema-validation}